PvPClt/project/Golden_en.md

 **Putin** (nodding):

 — I thank you.
 This is our shared victory.
-A special thanks to my faithful dog, Anubis.
+Special thanks to my faithful dog, Anubis.
 He's a good boy.

 (Anubis wags his tail, embarrassed.)